pagkly/Zed/Investopedia/Investing/Beta 1.md

 # Beta Definition

 > ## Excerpt
-> Beta is a measure of the volatility, or systematic risk, of a security or portfolio in comparison to the market as a whole.
+> Beta is a measure of the volatility, or [[Systematic Risk]], of a security or portfolio in comparison to the market as a whole.
 It is used in the capital asset pricing model.

 ---
 ## What Is Beta?

-Beta is a measure of the volatility_—_or [systematic risk](https://www.investopedia.com/terms/s/systematicrisk.asp)_—_of a security or portfolio compared to the market as a whole.
-Beta is used in the [capital asset pricing model](https://www.investopedia.com/terms/c/capm.asp) (CAPM), which describes the relationship between systematic risk and expected return for assets (usually stocks).
+Beta is a measure of the volatility_—_or [[[Systematic Risk]]](https://www.investopedia.com/terms/s/systematicrisk.asp)_—_of a security or portfolio compared to the market as a whole.
+Beta is used in the [capital asset pricing model](https://www.investopedia.com/terms/c/capm.asp) (CAPM), which describes the relationship between [[Systematic Risk]] and expected return for assets (usually stocks).
 CAPM is widely used as a method for pricing risky securities and for generating estimates of the expected returns of assets, considering both the risk of those assets and the cost of capital.

 ### Key Takeaways

--   Beta, primarily used in the [[Capital Asset Pricing Model (CAPM)]], is a measure of the volatility–or systematic risk–of a security or portfolio compared to the market as a whole.
+-   Beta, primarily used in the [[Capital Asset Pricing Model (CAPM)]], is a measure of the volatility–or [[Systematic Risk]]–of a security or portfolio compared to the market as a whole.
 -   Beta data about an individual stock can only provide an investor with an approximation of how much risk the stock will add to a (presumably) diversified portfolio.
 -   For beta to be meaningful, the stock should be related to the benchmark that is used in the calculation.

 ## How Beta Works

-A [beta](https://www.investopedia.com/ask/answers/070615/what-formula-calculating-beta.asp) coefficient can measure the volatility of an individual stock compared to the systematic risk of the entire market.
+A [beta](https://www.investopedia.com/ask/answers/070615/what-formula-calculating-beta.asp) coefficient can measure the volatility of an individual stock compared to the [[Systematic Risk]] of the entire market.
 In statistical terms, beta represents the slope of the line through a regression of data points.
 In finance, each of these data points represents an individual stock's returns against those of the market as a whole.

 Beta effectively describes the activity of a security's returns as it responds to swings in the market.
 A security's beta is calculated by dividing the product of the [covariance](https://www.investopedia.com/terms/c/covariance.asp) of the security's returns and the market's returns by the [variance](https://www.investopedia.com/terms/v/variance.asp) of the market's returns over a specified period.